Public exhibition now closed

 Central Coast Council invited the community to provide their feedback on the revised Community Strategic Plan (CSP) between 20 December 2021 and 21 January 2022.

-The community is invited to view the revised Community Strategic Plan and supporting documents available in the document library on this page.
+The community is invited to view the revised Community Strategic Plan and supporting documents available in the document library below.

 Submissions were to be addressed to the Chief Executive Officer, Mr David Farmer between 20 December 2021 and 21 January 2022.